Personal Tax

 What is a self-assessment tax return?

-HMRC collects income tax through their self-assessment system.
-Typically deducted automatically from salaries and pensions, individuals and businesses with additional income must declare it on a self-assessment tax return.
+Income tax is collected by HMRC through their self-assessment system.
+It is typically deducted automatically from salaries and pensions, but individuals and businesses with additional income must declare it on a self-assessment tax return.
 This is a form submitted to HMRC detailing income, expenses, and the overall financial position of an individual or business.

-How do I know if I need to file a self-assessment tax return?
+How do I know if I need to complete a self-assessment tax return?

 You are required to file a self assessment tax return if you meet any of the following criteria in the last tax year: